Sceptre/sceptre-cdk-handler/README.md

 #### The "bootstrapless" deployment_type
 While the "bootstrapped" deployment_type is more similar to CDK's way of operating, it's less typical for Sceptre.
-Sceptre shines by allowing you to define infrastructure in different stacks and then "wire them together" using powerful (and very handy) hooks and resolvers.
+Sceptre shines by allowing you to define your infrastructure however you want (in however many stacks you want) and then "wire them together" using powerful (and very handy) hooks and resolvers (like `!stack_output`).
 Thus, a more "Sceptre-like" way would be to avoid using the CDK bootstrap stack and just providing references to the required asset-related infrastructure with resolvers like `!stack_output`.

 The "bootstrapless" deployment_type uses the [cdk-bootstrapless-synthesizer](https://github.com/aws-samples/cdk-bootstrapless-synthesizer)
 to handle assets without needing a bootstrap stack.
 Instead, you can provide the relevant asset-related